SixLabors/docs/articles/ImageSharp/GettingStarted.md

 ### Performance
 Achieving near-to-native performance is a major goal for the SixLabors team, and thanks to the improvements brought by the RyuJIT runtime, it's no longer mission impossible.
 We are constantly working on improvements.

 At the moment it's pretty hard to define fair benchmarks comparing GDI+ (aka. `System.Drawing` on Windows) and ImageSharp, because of the differences between the algorithms being used.
 Generally speaking, we are more feature rich, producing better quality.
-We hope we can match the corresponging algorithm parameters, and present some very specific benchmark results soon.
+We hope we can match the corresponding algorithm parameters, and present some very specific benchmark results soon.

 If you are experienceing a significant performance gap between System.Drawing and ImageSharp for basic use-cases, there is a high chance that essential SIMD optimizations are not utilized.